zenon70/rocketprogram.github.io/README.md

 - the stars are accurately placed. the images are based on a catalog of all available stars. they are not photos - they are better than photos. different source image brightnesses and resolutions are available in the settings.

-- everything is at real scale, with real masses. however, the rocket's engine thrust has not been calibrated to be very realistic yet. it can barely manage a lift-off from earth at 70% throttle, which may even be over-powered still.
+- everything is at real scale, with real masses. the rocket's engine thrust has been calibrated to be realistic.

 - gps coordinates are accurate, even with oblate spheroid bodies.

 - surface speed is accurate, even with oblate sphereoid bodies.

-- atmosphere of earth and aerodynamic drag, up to 202,000 km altitude. that's more than half-way to the moon. so even gps satellites experience aerodynamic drag.
+- atmosphere of earth and aerodynamic drag, up to 202,000 km altitude. that's more than half-way to the moon. so even gps and geostationary satellites experience aerodynamic drag.

 ## what is not simulated